tibbe/talks/stanford-2011/performance.md

            269 MB total memory in use (0 MB lost due to fragmentation)
 ~~~~

-Maximum residency is the number we care about.
+Maximum residency is the number we care about (note that the value is
+sampled and thus not 100% accurate).

 # Summary